 There are many ways you can create and keep your budget – starting with the basic pen and paper, the slightly more advanced excel spreadsheet or even an app.

-Budgeting apps come in all shapes and sizes and a few good examples are listed below:
+Budgeting apps and websites come in all shapes and sizes and a few good examples are listed below:

 PocketBook and MoneyBrilliant are apps that sync with your bank accounts – all you have to do is put each expense into a category and the apps will show you where it's all going.
 They also have tools to help you create your budget and track your savings.